Jellabiya

-The jellabiya, also jalabiya, galabeya or dalabiya (Standard جَلَّابِيَّة / ALA-LC: ALA, Sudanese Arabic: ALA, and in Egyptian Arabic: Galabiya, and in Saʽidi Arabic: Dalabiya, /arz/ē-); is a loose-fitting, traditional garment from Egypt.
-Today, it is the national clothing in Egypt and is also associated with farmers living in Egypt (Greater Cairo, countryside, Luxor, and Aswan).
-It comes in rich color varieties.
+The Jellabiya, also Jalabiya, Galabeya or Dalabiya (Standard جَلَّابِيَّة / ALA-LC: ALA, Sudanese Arabic: ALA, Egyptian Arabic: Galabiya, Saʽidi Arabic: Dalabiya, /arz/; is a loose-fitting, traditional garment from Egypt.
+Today, it is the national clothing in Egypt and is particularly associated with Egyptian farmers.
+It comes in various color varieties.
 Egyptian jalabiya in its modern form is believed to have originated during the Islamic era in Lower Egypt (the Delta region).
-The garment is also worn in Eritrea and Ethiopia but has other textures and is usually white.
-In Saudi Arabia the term ALA is used for women's traditional loose dresses that resembles a Kaftan.
+The garment is also worn in Sudan, but that variation often has different textures and is usually white.

-Origin

-The origin of jalabiya dates back to the Islamic era in Lower Egypt (the Delta region), where Egyptian jalabiya, also known as jalabiya baladi, is believed to have originated in its current form during the Islamic era in Lower Egypt (the Delta region), then spread to the rest of Egypt.
-This style is characterized by its distinctive features, such as wide sleeves, a loose fit, and a simple collar, and it became an essential part of traditional Egyptian attire.
-Over time, jalabiya evolved to reflect regional and cultural influences while maintaining its practical design suited to Egypt’s climate and daily life.